Finding Akira’s exploit for CVE-202-3259 and detecting vulnerable devices

 The figure below illustrates the contents of the memory retrieved from the vulnerable ASA device when it was exploited.
 Among the random characters, the username ‘nalnil‘ and the corresponding password ‘shj73!#/(nxhH?‘ are observable.
 It’s worth noting that a complex password was deliberately chosen for this test account to highlight the vulnerability’s capability to compromise passwords regardless of their complexity.

-This type of information might be a hard to identify if you don’t know what you are looking for but just by using the Linux “strings” command utility, the output will become easier to search, as demonstrated in the figure below.
+This type of information might be hard to identify if you don’t know what you are looking for, but just by using the Linux “strings” command utility, the output will become easier to search, as demonstrated in the figure below.

 In the controlled lab environment, the Cisco ASA device was configured with the following authentication methods: